Measuring the Plant's Gene Expression Response

 Question

 The UNL scientists wanted to see how the JAR1 gene expression differed, if any, between mechanically wounded wild-type plants and jar1 mutants.
 To test this, they collected mRNA from each of the three at certain time intervals after initial wounding, and they performed northern blot hybridizations using a DNA probe specific for the JAR1 mRNA.
-The results of their blots are shown above in the top two rectangles (the bigger/darker the spot, the more mRNA levels).
+The results of their blots are shown in Figure 12 in the top two rectangles (the bigger/darker the spot, the more mRNA levels).
 Based on the results of the northern blot hybridizations, which of the following is correct?

 Looks Good!
-Correct: The northern blot experiment showed that the transcription pattern of the jar1 mutant allele was essentially the same as the wild type.
+The northern blot experiment showed that the transcription pattern of the jar1 mutant allele was essentially the same as the wild type.
 This demonstrates that the jar1 mutant has its impact at the post-transcriptional level.